Overnight Oats In A Jar

 Two jars of overnight oats are on a table.
 A white hand holding a spoon is scooping some out of one jar.Pin

 Preparing overnight oats is a simple and delicious way to ensure a nutritious and satisfying breakfast is ready and waiting for you in the morning.
-This “no-cook” method involves combining a few staple ingredients in a jar and letting them work their magic in the fridge overnight.
+This no-cook method involves combining a few staple ingredients in a jar and letting them work their magic in the fridge overnight.
 The oats soften and absorb the flavours of the surrounding ingredients, creating a creamy and easy-to-customise meal that’s perfect for busy mornings.

 All the ingredients needed to make overnight oats in a jar are laid out across a table in bowls.Pin